MaceoBasse/MaceoBasse/README.md

 I'm a student who lives in France.
 I'm learning how to code.
-I love making and designing webpages with HTML, CSS and JS (and possible React in the future).
+I love making and designing webpages with Vue.
 It's fun to code something that anyone on the web can easily see.
-I also enjoy programming in Python because they challenge me more.
+I also enjoy programming in Nuxt because they challenge me more.
 I love it when I can finally solve a difficult problem.

 - 🌱 I’m currently learning VueJs.
 - 🔭 I’m currently working on creating app and learning how to progam.